backendkolawole/yeti-crowd-insights/docs/templates/user-story-template.md

 *Ideally, this is in the issue title, but if not, you can put it here.
 If so, delete this section.*

 # Pre-requisites

-*either mention another issue/workitem/user-story or state in bullet points.*
+Following tasks have completed before taking up this User-story. (*either mention another issue/workitem/user-story or state in bullet points.*)
 - [ ] 1st pre-requisite
 - [ ] 2nd pre-requisite